Matt Ryan in the Super Bowl spotlight

 "You know, it's just trusting in what you're doing, trusting in yourself, and knowing that what you're doing is right," Ryan said.
 "I think when you believe in what you're doing and think about how your preparation is set up, it's amazing how that leads to self peace or confidence going into games.
 I think for me that's been the right method to train and do things the right way so that I feel real comfortable going into Sunday."

 The results have shown on the field.
-He's a favorite to win the NFL MVP award after throwing for 38 touchdowns, second in the NFL, to just seven interceptions.
+He was named the NFL MVP and offensive player of the year after throwing for 38 touchdowns, second in the NFL, to just seven interceptions.
 His 4,944 passing yards was second in the league and is the franchise record for most passing yards in a season.
 His passer rating is at 117.1, a career best.

 "The thing that I admire so much about him, and especially this year, he has not backed off," Falcons head coach Dan Quinn said.